6 Key Elements to Designing a Functional Kitchen

 The most important factor which determines how functional a kitchen is, is its layout.
 Some of the most common types of kitchen layouts include one-wall kitchens, galley kitchens, L-shaped kitchens, horseshoe or U-shaped kitchens and island kitchens, among others.

-Finally, island kitchens consist of a working island countertop located away from the kitchen walls.
-The island countertop can be used for a variety of purposes, ranging from storage to meal preparation and even dining.
+Finally, island kitchens consist of a working island benchtop located away from the kitchen walls.
+The island benchtop can be used for a variety of purposes, ranging from storage to meal preparation and even dining.
 Island kitchens are suitable for use in large kitchens where space is not a concern at all.

 See my earlier post, ‘How to choose the right kitchen layout shape’, for more information on kitchen layouts.